GabLeRoux/gableroux.com/_posts/2016-11-21-version-control.md

 ## Are you a student?

-Save money, get github pro for free and way more with the [github backpack](https://education.github.com/pack)!
-If you're only looking for private repositories (ex, for your homeworks), [bitbucket](https://bitbucket.org/) offers free private repositories for teams < 5. :)
+Save money, get Github pro for free and way more with the [github backpack](https://education.github.com/pack)!
+If you're only looking for private repositories (ex, for your homework), [Bitbucket](https://bitbucket.org/) offers free private repositories for teams < 5. :)

 ## Handy resources